Let’s get down to it

 For the community and world around us, we support organizations that dedicate themselves to make the world a better place through allocation of time and resources.
 Travel has a deleterious impact on the environment, and we raise awareness and mitigate its harm through targeted advocacy.

-People at Wallop have the option of working remotely, part or full time.
+People at Wallop are given autonomy to determine the most effective way they can get their work done.
+For most, this means working remotely, part or full time.
 While there may never be a virtual replacement for things that happen in the office, we provide the tools and workflow that narrow the gaps for those who work outside of the office.

-We provide our employees with a powerful laptop and monitor, along with a home office budget so you are comfortable and productive at home.
+We provide our employees with a Macbook Pro and monitor, along with a home office budget so you are comfortable and productive at home.
 The physical office is set up with hot desks, monitors, and plenty of meeting space.
-Our view is that there is work that requires collaboration more suited for an office environment, and work that requires focus more effectively done at home.
-Employees are empowered to do the work in the environment most suited for it, where they are most effective.
+Our view is that there is work that requires collaboration more suited for an office environment, and work that requires focus more should be done at home, or wherever there are less distractions.

 Yup, we’re small